siddharthapaul001/de-transform/README.md

     document.getElementById("elem").addEventListener('drag', function(evt){
       console.log(DeTransform.getOriCoordinate(this, evt, 'move'));
       /* Select the text and drag the text you will find in the console, dx is changing according to the move in vertical direction and dy is changing accorfing to the horizontal move.
         Opposite!!!
-Because it's parent div is applied with transform of 45deg and itself is transformed 45deg so resultant transform of 90deg so real drag distance should be opposite in direction. */
+        Because it's parent div is applied with transform of 45deg and itself is transformed 45deg so, resultant transform of 90deg so real drag distance should be opposite in direction. */ });
-    });

     document.getElementById("elem").addEventListener('dragend', function(evt){